navikt/crm-kafka-activity/README.md

 ## Run Locally

 The EMP Streaming API (EMP Connector) can be tested locally by commenting out `enableNAISAPI` in [Bootstrap.kt](/src/main/kotlin/no/nav/crm/kafka/activity/Bootstrap.kt) and hardcoding login info below it.
-The code inside `processData()` in [EMP.kt](/src/main/kotlin/no/nav/crm/kafka/activity/EMP.kt) will also need to be commented out, because Kafka in inaccessible locally.
+The code inside `processData()` in [EMP.kt](/src/main/kotlin/no/nav/crm/kafka/activity/EMP.kt) will also need to be commented out, because Kafka is inaccessible locally.
 Then you can run the project by using `gradle run` or running the project inside IntelliJ.

 # Defining Topics

 See [.topics](/.topics) to define new topics.

-Topics are recommended to be created and pushed to `main` before publishing to topics.
-If all is done in one commit, verify that all the nais pods are running correctly.
-Most of the time, the nais pod will take longer to deploy than the Kafka topic (and thus, no issues should arrise).
-Worst case scenario, the pod restarts until the topic exists.

 Only the following changes will cause automatic deployment of topics: